uzleosharif/llvm-project/README.md

 For information on how to contribute to the LLVM project, please take a look at the [Contributing to LLVM](https://llvm.org/docs/Contributing.html) guide.

+Please use a C++20 standard supporting compiler to build this codebase.

 ## Getting in touch

 Join the [LLVM Discourse forums](https://discourse.llvm.org/), [Discord